SK-EID/smart-id-java-client/README.md

 Instant receivedAt = signatureResponse.getReceivedAt();
 String deviceLinkBase = signatureResponse.getDeviceLinkBase();

-// Generate QR-code or device link to be displayed to the user using sessionToken, sessionSecret, receivedAt and deviceLinkBase provided in the signatureResponse
+// Generate QR-code or device link to be displayed to the user
 // Start querying sessions status
 ```
 Jump to [Generate QR-code and device link](#generating-qr-code-or-device-link) to see how to generate QR-code or device link from the response.